usi-dag/JVBench/README.md

 ### List of benchmarks

-The following table is a complete list of benchmarks included in JVBench in alphabetical order.
+The following table is a complete list of benchmarks included in JVBench in alphabetical order:

 | Application Name | Application Domain         | Algorithmic Model    | Taken From |
 |------------------|----------------------------|----------------------|------------|